New Workshop

 What This Workshop Does Not Cover

-This is a technical workshop focused on how production systems are built, tested, debugged, and shipped.
+This is a focused CI/CD workshop.
 To set clear expectations, it does not cover:

 -- Guaranteed interview calls, promotions, or role changes